mlampros/fastTextR/README.md

 ## fastTextR
 <br>

 **UPDATE 11-04-2019**: There is an [updated version of the fastText R package](https://github.com/mlampros/fastText) which includes all the features of the ported [fasttext library](https://github.com/facebookresearch/fastText).
-Therefore this repository is archived.
+Therefore this repository **is archived**.

 <br>